COSC491-group3/group-cook-app/README.md

 * A map feature in order to track food/delivery
 * Rewards system, based on how many orders the can have a food coupon
+* Chef should be able to toggle certain criteria/tags
+    * food, delivery (pick up or drop off), money rating, we will think of some as we go, a star rating for each menu item
+* User can track their ordered items
+    * ex: They can get a notification saying that the chef sees their order, it's being prepared, it is available to either a) delievered or b) be picked up at the desired location
 ### 2. Screen Archetypes

 * Login